 Fully mobile responsive design for all pages.

-Easy same-page editing for event organisers.
+Easy same-page editing for event organizers.

 Ticket ordering system like EventBrite with multiple registrations on checkout.